Writing Style Guide

 Directions and regions: Lowercase the terms north, south, northeast, southwest, etc., when they indicate compass direction: He walked north.
 Capitalize these words when they designate regions: She is from the Midwest.

 Divisions (acronym): Always use the ampersand symbol (&) instead of “and” in division titles.
-Also note the plural “sciences” is used only for Nursing & Health Sciences and Social Sciences.
+Also note the singular “science” is used for Business & Computer Science Division.

 - Business & Computer Science Division (BUCS)

 - Business Technology & Service Division (BTS)

 - Physical, Life, Movement & Sport Sciences Division (PLMSS)